viperproject/prusti-dev/dev-guide/src/development/setup.md

 ## `x.py`

 `x.py` is a Python script that provides a convenient wrapper for a Prusti development setup.
-It can be initialised by running:
+It can be initialized by running:

 ```bash
 $ ./x.py setup